#63. “Jeremy” — Pearl Jam

 Eric Houston did not have the fortitude to off himself, despite being a self-confessed miserable piece of shit.
 Instead he came to Lindhurst High School, about nine miles away from where I sat in Creative Writing at Yuba City High School, and began shooting.
 He killed three students and a teacher, and held eighty-five more as hostages late into the night, before being led meekly away in handcuffs.

 It was the third day of the L.A. riots in the wake of the Rodney King verdict, so when an announcement came over the YCHS public address speaker stating that all students should go “straight home” after 6th period, I assumed that it had something to do with the tension and unrest that had been all over the media, and humming through the school, for the past couple of days.
-It had been a year of student protests and sit-ins for a variety of (mostly petty) causes — the infamous “Codom Man” incident was still fresh in everyone’s minds — so I genuinely believed that the YCHS administration was trying to defuse some kind of uprising by a group of mostly middle-class high school students acting in solidarity with disenfranchised inner-city African-Americans 400 miles away.
+Everyone already had the protest bug, and it had been a year of student rallies and sit-ins for a variety of (mostly petty) causes so I genuinely believed that the YCHS administration was trying to defuse some kind of uprising by a group of well-meaning, mostly white, middle-class high school students acting in solidarity with disenfranchised inner-city African-Americans 400 miles away.
 As it turned out, it was the deadly situation rapidly unfolding at LHS to which they were reacting.

 So I followed instructions and went straight home — which I would have done anyway.
 I was no longer gainfully employed by my father, who was in the process of shutting down his struggling body shop and going back to work for The Man.
 Afternoons were now filled with MTV, my stereo, and maybe a little homework.
 (What wasn’t filled?
 My wallet.
 I was back on a mow-the-lawn-do-your-chores allowance, which barely covered the Mattmobile’s enormous appetite for gas.)
 As soon as I flicked on the TV and saw the aerial shot of Lindhurst on the news, I understood why all of us were sent straight home.